kubernetes-sigs/gateway-api-inference-extension/docs/proposals/006-scheduler/README.md

 Given that we anticipate a significant amount of future work to integrate heterogenous hardware (different generations / topologies) and heterogeous server roles (prefill-heavy, prefill/decode split, latency objectives), we expect that there will be an **assignment** informer that partitions the candidate endpoints over multiple dimensions for the scheduler.
 This will decouple the scheduling algorithm from the process of determining the capacity and suitability of different model servers to different dimensions of request cost.

-#### Replacement Scheduler
+#### Alternate Scheduler

-The replacement scheduler will be a low-latency mechanism for out-of-process execution of the core endpoint selection option.
-The replacement scheduler will accept one or more requests to schedule, a list of endpoints, and optionally the associated informer state for those endpoints.
-The replacement scheduler will return one or zero endpoints per request.
+The alternate scheduler will be a low-latency mechanism for out-of-process execution of the core endpoint selection option.
+The alternate scheduler will accept one or more requests to schedule, a list of endpoints, and optionally the associated informer state for those endpoints.
+The alternate scheduler will return a list of selected endpoints, length of list is configured.
+Schedulers can run in parallel with one another, with a scheduler selected as the source of truth, allowing for safe development of new scheduling algorithms that can operate on production traffic without impact.

 #### Scheduler Validation